Verdicts

 Popular hardware wallet with closed-source firmware

 Polished hardware and a good mobile app, but Ledger's closed-source firmware and the 2023 Recover controversy raised real questions about the trust model.
-Still a reasonable option for casual holders, but not our top pick for security purists.
+Three data breaches and a supply chain attack compound the trust issues.
+Still a reasonable option for casual holders, but not our top pick.

 BlueWallet